mwangi-george/master/Continued---Generating,-reading-and-extracting-data.md

     ##  $ Survived: int  1 0 0 0 1 1 1 0 1 0 ...
     ##  $ SexCode : int  1 1 0 1 0 0 1 0 1 0 ...

-2. Calculate the number of observations of `Age` variable are missing in the dataset
+2. Calculate the number of observations of `Age` variable that are missing in the dataset

 ``` r
 titanic[is.na(titanic$Age),] %>%